paulrougieux/paulrougieux.github.io/README.md

     cd ~/R/paulrougieux.github.io && Rscript -e "rmarkdown::render_site()"

-Previous command can be pasted as a bang! shell comamnd in vim with `CTRL + R + "`.
+The previous command can yanked with yy and pasted as a bang! shell comamnd in vim with `:!
+CTRL + R + "`.